-- 23.2.1 Consultation feedback reveals strongly held community concerns about environmental degradation and a strong wish for positive environmental management to halt decline.
-A major factor influencing the choice of Holme as a place to live is the quality of the local environment which provides ecosystem services that underpin the Parish economy. - 23.2.2 Holme is a place of exceptional biodiversity as witnessed by the extent of the Parish covered by designated sites (SSSI, SAC, SPA, RAMSAR, Heritage Coast, Ramsar, AONB).
-It includes almost all of the Holme Dunes National Nature Reserve and is home to the Norfolk Ornithologists Association and the Norfolk Wildlife Trust. - 23.2.3 Despite these designations and the protection they offer, in common with the rest of the UK, Holme's biodiversity is falling.
+- major factor influencing the choice of Holme as a place to live is the quality of the local environment which provides ecosystem services that underpin the Parish economy. - 24.2.3 Holme is a place of exceptional biodiversity as witnessed by the extent of the Parish covered by designated sites (SSSI, SAC, SPA, RAMSAR, Heritage Coast, Ramsar, AONB).
+It includes almost all of the Holme Dunes National Nature Reserve and is home to the Norfolk Ornithologists Association and the Norfolk Wildlife Trust. - 24.2.4 Despite these designations and the protection they offer, in common with the rest of the UK, Holme's biodiversity is falling.
 Government policy now emphasises the need to reverse this trend by protecting and enhancing biodiversity.
-NPPF 15 states that plans should "promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity". - 23.2.4 Against this background, this NDP policy indicates an approach which is designed to aid and secure measurable net gains for biodiversity.
+NPPF 15 states that plans should "promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity". - 24.2.5 Against this background, this NDP policy indicates an approach which is designed to aid and secure measurable net gains for biodiversity.
 It recognises that even very small projects can contribute to a significant, positive impact at negligible cost.
-Preserving and reinforcing hedgerows and planting trees or introducing even small ponds through landscaping schemes are just some examples of how wildlife networks can be enhanced. - 23.2.5 Lack of attention to these details in the past has contributed cumulatively to habitat degradation and loss of biodiversity.
+Preserving and reinforcing hedgerows and planting trees or introducing even small ponds through landscaping schemes are just some examples of how wildlife networks can be enhanced. - 24.2.6 Lack of awareness and attention to these details in the past has contributed cumulatively to habitat degradation and loss of biodiversity.
 This policy seeks to reverse that trend.
+Natterjack Toads are a particular issue in this respect.
+Their very fragile population has started to recover in Holme to the extent that they can be found almost anywhere in the Parish (including greenhouses, garages, porches and outbuildings).
+Care needs to be taken in all development proposals to consider this possibility and take appropriate, proportionate action at the earliest stage.